yuvrajjwala/yuvrajjwala/README.md

 - 👋 Hi, I’m @yuvrajjwala
-- 👀 I’m interested in application and web devlopment.
+- 👀 I’m interested in application and web development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me (my phone :- +918789869147 ) (E-mail: yuvrajjwala@gmail.com)

 <!---